 What is Lion’s Leap?

 Lion’s Leap is a runathon/walkathon.
 Families are asked to consider making a significant donation and/or to solicit pledges from friends, neighbors and family members to support their running or walking and help the school.
-On the day of the event, kindergarten through 6th grade students run laps around the campus and junior high students participate in an obstacle course.
-Even preschoolers get into the act, running a shorter course around the playground.
-The event will kick-off at the Lion’s Leap Pep Rally at 2 p.m. on Friday, Sept.2.
-Parents are invited to join us for the pep rally in the gym and on Lion’s Leap Day as volunteers.
+On the day of the event, preschool through 8th grade students run/walk laps.
+The event kicked-off at the Lion’s Leap Pep Rally.

 What is the minimum family donation?